smccarthy-ie/smccarthy-ie.github.io/index.md

 ![images/owncoud_android_client.png](images/owncoud_android_client.png "ownClound Android mobile client")

-Alternatively, on your desktop or mobile device, you can open a browser, and connect to an ownCloud server URL (for example, https://demo.owncloud.org).
+Alternatively, on your desktop or mobile device, you can open a browser, and connect to an ownCloud server URL (for example,
+<a href="https://demo.owncloud.org" target="_blank">https://demo.owncloud.org</a>).

-For more details on supported client versions, see <a href="https://doc.owncloud.org/server/10.0/admin_manual/installation/system_requirements.html#officially-recommended-supported-options" target="_blank">System Requirements</a>.
+For more details on supported client versions, see
+<a href="https://doc.owncloud.org/server/10.0/admin_manual/installation/system_requirements.html#officially-recommended-supported-options" target="_blank">System Requirements</a>.